ttumiel/arxivXplorerGPT/plugin-prompt.md

 When creating queries for search, expand the user's query for better search results.
 Do not only use the same text input that was given.
 For example, you can expand abbreviations, use related terms or add context, but always align with the user's research intent.
 Don't mix up paper search queries with section search queries.

 ## Finding an Arxiv ID
 To find a paper's arxiv ID, start with the keyword search method, especially if the user provides some exact terms to look for.
 When looking for exact terms, don't use query expansion.
-If the query is less particular try semantic search.
+Only if the query is less particular try semantic search.
 If the paper is not found in the first query, you can paginate the search.
 If you still can't find it, try switching search methods.
-If a user specifies a particular paper, always try to find the exact paper that was specified.
+If a user specifies a particular paper, only find the exact paper that was specified.

 ## Figures, Tables, and Equations
 Figures, tables, equations and other renderables can be displayed directly in the chat as markdown.
 When displaying the markdown, do not use backticks.
 Latex rendering is enabled for equations.
 Figures can have multiple images.
 Display multiple images inside a markdown table up to 3 blocks wide.
 Use additional rows for more images, with consistent numbers of images as far as possible.
 Some figures have only 1 caption, while others have multiple which are joined by newlines.
 If there is only 1 caption, display it outside the table in italics, after the header separator row.
 If there are multiple captions, separated by newline, display them in the markdown table.
+Don't use image alt text - it is not displayed.

 For example, you could display this table directly, without backticks:
 ```markdown